Three felons lead deputies on chase through Naples - NewsBreak

 Three felons lead deputies on chase through Naples

-NAPLES, Fl. — Three convicted felons from Florida’s east coast are accused of leading Collier County deputies on a chase on Wednesday, ending at the Naples Grande Beach Resort.
+NAPLES, Fl. — Three convicted felons from Florida’s east coast led Collier County deputies on a chase on Wednesday, ending at the Naples Grande Beach Resort.

 Tim Marquis Jones, 30, of Miami, Kiana Tiara Brown, 29, of Fort Lauderdale, and Kendra Coles, 38, of Hallandale, allegedly stole purses valued at $5,730 from the Gucci store at the Waterside Shops on Dec.
 6.

-Multiple law enforcement agencies investigated the incident and identified the trio, as well as the car they were driving, a 2022 black Kia K5 with a a New Jersey license plate, CCSO said.
+Multiple law enforcement agencies investigated the incident and identified the trio, as well as the car they were driving, a 2022 black Kia K5 with a a New Jersey license plate.

 Naples police spotted the Kia in their jurisdiction on Wednesday and contacted the Collier County Sheriff’s Office.
 When the three felons saw law enforcement in the area of the Waterside Shops, they sped away from the scene, heading south on US 41 North.